platonic-io/eff-in-anger/cheatsheet.md

 12. change tests to return a Right -> we want to handle errors in Storage
 13. write a test for failing store
 14. implement filaing store as an alternative effect

+* scaffold Servant
+* types for PetStore (Pet,encode...)
+* start at the point where we make a request
+* verbalise the fact people asked about Servant + Eff